ubco-cmps/phys111_course/about/syllabus.md

 Yes.
 To pass this course, you must do all of the following:

-- Achieve a minimum of 50% on the labs (8.0 / 16) with no more than 3 missed labs
+- Achieve a minimum of 50% on the labs (10.0 / 20) with no more than 3 missed labs
-- Achieve a minimum of 50% on the tests and final exam (26.0 / 52)
+- Achieve a minimum of 50% on the tests and final exam (25.0 / 50)
-- Achieve a minimum of 50% on whole course grade (50.0 / 100)
+- Achieve a minimum of 50% on the whole course grade (50.0 / 100)

 ## Why should I take this course?